-Finally, it is essential to emphasize that due to the adverse effects that OSD can have on visual function and quality of life of patients using ocular hypotensive drugs (16,21-23), the involvement of ocular surface experts and the performance of early glaucoma surgery should be kept in mind, particularly in young people or those with a greater predisposition to the development of the more advanced stages of OSD.
-Furthermore, the findings obtained from the current study strongly suggest that the reduction in ocular discomfort and the improvement in the signs of surface damage in the glaucoma patients who developed OSD due to ocular hypotensive agents, can be attributed to the use of a multiple therapeutic regimen.
-It is important to emphasize that a regimen including a preservative-free artificial tear based on hyaluronate, steroid drops and topical trehalose treatment as well as an indication of preservative-free ocular hypotensive agents can be appropriate to treat moderate to severe cases of OSD associated to the use of preserved topical glaucoma treatment.
+Finally, it is essential to emphasize that due to the adverse effects that OSD can have on the visual function and quality of life of patients using ocular hypotensive drugs [16,21-23], the involvement of ocular surface experts and the performance of early glaucoma surgery should be kept in mind, particularly in young people or those with a greater predisposition toward the development of the more advanced stages of OSD.
+Furthermore, the findings obtained from the current study strongly suggest that a reduction in ocular discomfort and an improvement in the signs of surface damage in patients with glaucoma who developed OSD due to ocular hypotensive agents can be attributed to the use of a multiple therapeutic regimen.
+It is important to emphasize that a regimen including a preservative-free artificial tears solution based on hyaluronate, steroid drops, and topical trehalose treatment as well as an indication of preservative-free ocular hypotensive agents can be appropriate to treat moderate to severe cases of OSD associated with the use of preserved topical glaucoma treatment.

 Conclusions

-OSD can be caused or aggravated by the effect of either topical glaucoma medications, the chemical preservatives, or both.
+OSD can be caused or aggravated by the effect of topical glaucoma medications, chemical preservatives, or both.

-Treatment of OSD might require the use of multiple medications, which suggests that a scheme of preservative-free hyaluronate based tear substitute, a short-term administration of topical steroids and a sustained use of threalose can be of substantial benefit for patients with moderate/severe OSD.
+Treatment of OSD might require the use of multiple medications, which suggests that a scheme including a preservative-free hyaluronate-based tear substitute, the short-term administration of topical steroids, and the sustained use of trehalose can be of substantial benefit for patients with moderate/severe OSD.

-Future longitudinal, prospective, long-term studies on multiple treatment regimens must be warranted to establish the best approach to manage OSD in patients under topical glaucoma eyedrops.
+Future longitudinal, prospective, long-term studies to investigate multiple treatment regimens are warranted to establish the best approach to managing OSD in patients under topical glaucoma eyedrops.

 Data availability

-The data used to support the findings of this study are available from the corresponding author upon request-
+The data used to support the findings of this study are available from the corresponding author upon request.

 Disclosure